boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 .. figure:: img/feature_info_tool_open.png

-Once the tool is enabled, in the :guilabel:`Layer panel`, select a layer to make it active.
-Then, in the Map canvas click on any feature of the active layer.
+Once the tool is enabled, in the :guilabel:`Layer panel`, select a GeoGig layer to make it active.
+Then, in the Map canvas, click on any feature of the active layer.
 Two options will show up in a context
 menu:

-* :guilabel:`Show all versions of this feature` will open the :guilabel:`Commit Viewer` dialog.
-On the left side of the dialog, there will be a list of commits that added or altered information to the selected feature.
+* :guilabel:`Show all versions of this feature` - will open the :guilabel:`Commit
+  Viewer` dialog.
+On the left side of the dialog, there will be a list of commits that added or altered information for the selected feature.
 If you select one of those commits, the right side of the dialog will show the attributes and the geometry of the feature at that particular commit.

   .. figure:: img/commit_viewer.png

-* :guilabel:`Show Authorship` will open the :guilabel:`Authorship` dialog for
+* :guilabel:`Show Authorship` - will open the :guilabel:`Authorship` dialog for
   that feature.
-The top part of the dialog will show the list of attributes of the feature, their current value, and the author.
-Clicking one of the attribute rows will populate the bottom part of the dialog, which will provide more in detail information about the related attribute.
+The top part of the dialog will show the feature's attributes, their current values, and the author who last changed the value.
+Clicking one of the attribute rows will populate the bottom part of the dialog, which provides more detail technical information about the related commit.

   .. figure:: img/authorship_dialog.png